 Leveraging a leading maritime transportation network

-In 2018, we chartered nearly 3,000 vessels to transport 143 million metric tons of crude oil and refined products.
+In 2019, we chartered nearly 3,000 vessels to transport 140 million metric tons of crude oil and refined products.
 We maintain a permanent fleet of nearly 60 time-chartered vessels.
-We apply one of the most rigorous selection processes in the oil industry for every ship we use, especially those in our fleet.
+We apply one of the most rigorous selection standards in the oil industry for every ship we use, especially those in our fleet.
 To make sure each vessel meets our standards, our vetting process notably evaluates the condition of the equipment, ship maintenance, crew quality and operating procedures on board.

-In 2018, we managed 21.8 million metric tons of LNG.
+In 2019, we sold more than 34 million metric tons of LNG.
 We transported this gas on board ultra-high-performance LNG carriers capable of maintaining an extreme cold chain (-163°C) between the liquefaction site and the regasification plant.

 Our onshore infrastructure